mvolkmann/blog/src/flutter.md

   - Extract Method (replaces selected code with a call )
   - Extract Local Variable
   - Extract Widget
+  - Convert to StatefulWidget (only when on line declaring a StatelessWidget)

+  There is no option to convert a `StatefulWidget` to a `StatelessWidget` because that would require deleting code that the developer should approve.

   The "Extract" commands are great for breaking up deeply nested widget trees!